awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 +  For recorded events for *new items* \(items you did not include in the data you used to train the model\), if you created recommenders for *Top picks for you* and *Recommended for you* use cases \(for Domain dataset group\) or if you trained your model \(solution version\) with User\-Personalization, Amazon Personalize automatically updates the model every two hours\.
 After each update completes, the new items influence recommendations\.
 For information about auto updates for the User\-Personalization recipe, see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.

    For any other domain use case, Amazon Personalize will automatically train new models for your recommenders every 7 days, starting from the recommender creation date\.
 For any other custom recipe, you must re\-train the model for the new records to influence recommendations\.
 Amazon Personalize stores recorded events for new items and, once you create a new solution version \(train a new model\), this new data will influence Amazon Personalize recommendations for the user\.
 +  For recorded events for *new users* \(users that were not included in the data you used to create recommenders or solution versions\), recommendations will initially be for popular items only\.
-Recommendations will be more relevant as you record more events for the user\.
-Amazon Personalize stores the new user data and will include the user when Amazon Personalize updates your recommender or when you manually train a new solution version\.
+Recommendations will become more relevant as you record more events for the user\.
+Amazon Personalize stores the new user data and will use it for training when Amazon Personalize updates your recommender, or when you manually train a new solution version\.

    For new, anonymous users \(users without a userId\), Amazon Personalize uses the `sessionId` you pass in the [PutEvents](API_UBS_PutEvents.md) operation to associate events with the user before they log in\.
-This creates a continuous event history that includes events that occurred when the user was anonymous\.
+For more information see [Recording events for anonymous users](#recording-anonymous-user-events)

 ## Creating an event tracker<a name="event-get-tracker"></a>